Hi, I'm Elisabeth.

 You'll find me at the intersection of research and storytelling.
 I've spent 15 years connecting data, ideas, and people; creating and curating engaging content, and helping brands grow.

-I co-founded You + Me, a boutique brand strategy agency for growing businesses.
-Beginning in 2009, we worked with brands big and small to distill their essence and make their stories come alive online, in print, and in real life.
-From content strategy to growth plans, stop-motion videos to pop-up galleries, we did it all.
+I co-founded You + Me, a boutique brand strategy agency premised on the power of connection and collaboration.
+Since 2009, we’ve worked with brands big and small to distill their essence and bring their stories to life online, in print, and in real life.
+From content strategy to growth plans, stop-motion videos to pop-up galleries, we’ve done it all.
 Clients and collaborators included Rue Magazine, Kate Spade, West Elm, and Open Sky.

 In my former life, I spent nearly a decade conducting research as a graduate student at Stanford and Columbia and as an analyst at SRI International, a think tank in Palo Alto.
 I've built multi-level models with large-scale data sets, traveled the country to conduct in-depth interviews for national qualitative research studies, and analyzed political messaging and policy outcomes at the city, state, and federal levels.
 My work has been published by the Brookings Institution, Teachers College Press, and academic journals, among others.
 Because of my background, I think in terms of answerable questions and view the world through both creative and analytic lenses.